denoland/manual/basics/modules/private.md

 # Private Modules and Repositories

-There maybe instances where you want to load a remote module that is located in a _private_ repository, like a private repository on GitHub.
+There may be instances where you want to load a remote module that is located in a _private_ repository, like a private repository on GitHub.

 Deno supports sending bearer tokens when requesting a remote module.
-Bearer tokens are the predominant type of access token used with OAuth 2.0 and is broadly supported by hosting services (e.g. GitHub, Gitlab, BitBucket, Cloudsmith, etc.).
+Bearer tokens are the predominant type of access token used with OAuth 2.0, and are broadly supported by hosting services (e.g., GitHub, GitLab, Bitbucket, Cloudsmith, etc.).

 ## DENO_AUTH_TOKENS

 The Deno CLI will look for an environment variable named `DENO_AUTH_TOKENS` to determine what authentication tokens it should consider using when requesting remote modules.
-The value of the environment variable is in the format of a _n_ number of tokens deliminated by a semi-colon (`;`) where each token is either:
+The value of the environment variable is in the format of _n_ number of tokens deliminated by a semi-colon (`;`) where each token is either:

-- a bearer token in the format of `{token}@{hostname[:port]}`
+- a bearer token in the format of `{token}@{hostname[:port]}` or

 - basic auth data in the format of `{username}:{password}@{hostname[:port]}`

-For example a single token for would look something like this:
+For example, a single token for `deno.land` would look something like this:

 ```sh
 DENO_AUTH_TOKENS=a1b2c3d4e5f6@deno.land
 ```

-or
+or:

 ```sh
 DENO_AUTH_TOKENS=username:password@deno.land